-Turn your content into audio
+Turn your content into audio or a podcast episode

 Audio is also a growing way we consume content.
 The beauty about audio is you don’t have to watch the screen while you’re listening- you could be washing the dishes, working out at the gym, walking your dog and still consuming content.
 This is great for those of us who multi-task!

 Download software such as Audacity, and record your blog post then upload it onto your website page.

 How to improve website content using more keywords